Link building is one of the oldest and most effective SEO tactics. It’s also one of the most productive ways to grow organic search traffic.

 This will show you a list of sites that link to all the domains you entered.

 There are domains like TheEmailGuide.com, CustomerThink.com, and OnlineMarketingandSEO.com here.
 They would make good backlink targets.

-Start by collecting URLs, rather than domains, for each keyword.
-So if we went for “Halloween email marketing” again, we’d pick up the top ten organic results and take them over to Ahrefs.
+Keeping with the same “Halloween email marketing” example, we’d pick up the top ten organic results and take them over to Ahrefs.

-If they scored the link by adding the site to a directory, that could work, as long as it’s specific to your space and the quality is high.
+If they scored the link by adding the site to a directory, that could work, too — as long as it’s specific to your space and the quality is high.

-This means that the winning edge will go to marketers who know how to implement advanced link building techniques that tie their domain to the right sites.
+This means that the winning edge in search results will go to marketers who know how to implement advanced link building techniques that tie their domain to the right sites.